-With digital documents, certain processes can be done instantly and automatically.
-Simple tasks such as filing away a document into the filing cabinet and then retrieving it at a later date are rendered near-instantaneous thanks to digital filing systems.
-Clients who call to ask for documents no longer have to wait.
-Rather than several minutes to find a specific form, it can just take a few seconds.
+With the right digital documents, certain processes can be done instantly and automatically.
+Simple tasks such as filing away a document into the filing cabinet and then retrieving it at a later date are rendered near-instantaneous thanks to smart digital filing systems.
+Additionally, these digital documents can all be accessed in a centralized location instead of spread out between multiple platforms.

 Document management systems, powered with technology like optical character recognition (OCR) make the tasks of filing and retrieving documents even more simplified.

 Accounting firms that dedicate themselves to a paperless environment are inevitably able to phase out expenses such as paper, filing cabinets, storage costs, and the labor hours that go into filing.
-However, digital documents have an even greater value.
+However, digital documents still have an even greater value.

-Document management automation tools have become so impressive, that all it takes is simply scanning in a physical document, and the system will have everything it needs to make sure it goes to the right people for approval, to the appropriate folder in the system, and marked with compliant permission and retention settings.
+Document management automation tools have become so impressive, that all it takes is simply uploading a single document (a client’s expense report, for example), and the system will have everything it needs to make sure it goes to the right people for approval, to the appropriate folder in the system, and marked with compliant permission and retention settings.